pennersr/django-allauth/example/README.rst

     $ . venv/bin/activate
     $ pip install -r requirements.txt

+Now we need to create the database tables and an admin user.
-For Django 1.6 and below, when prompted to create a superuser choose yes and follow the instructions:
+On Django 1.6 and below, run the following and when prompted to create a superuser choose yes and follow the instructions:

 ::